fetlang/fetlang/README.md

 implementation.
 It is designed such that source code, at first glance, might look like poorly written erotica.

-This is currently incomplete, but usable.
+This is currently incomplete, but almost usable.
 It is not recommended to use this for production code at this moment.

 ## Example
 The following example outputs all numbers in the Fibonacci sequence under a
 million:

     lick Bob's cock
     lick Duke's left nipple one million times